jakem1241/blackjack-game/README.md

 2. Compile and run:
 javac src/Main.java
 java -cp src Main
-Or run directly in an IDE like VS Code or IntelliJ.
+Or run directly in an IDE.

 Created by Charles (Jake) Matthews